Download our new ebook: Feedback and assessment in higher education

 1. Assign diverse groups

-In order to maximize the benefits of collaborative learning, instructors need to pay close attention to the group formation.
+To maximize the benefits of collaborative learning, instructors need to pay close attention to group formation.
 If left to their own devices, students tend to gather with those who are close to them or easy to work with, while students considered “unfit” will be left out.
 That’s why instructors must support groupings of varied strengths, weaknesses, abilities, backgrounds, and social capacities.
 Encouraging diversity within groups promotes a dynamic learning community where students encounter diverse opinions and perspectives, which resembles real-life workplace scenarios.

 The size of the group is also important.
 If a group is too small, interactions and discussions may not be varied or rich enough; if too large, introverted students tend to be left out.
 Therefore, the optimum group size tends to be four to five.

 2. Establish a deep understanding of collaborative work